Advanced WYSIWYG editor

 • In certain content migration scenarios.

-Adding an inline comment in Advanced WYSIWYG editor
+Adding an inline comment in the Advanced WYSIWYG editor

 1. Navigate to your desired article in the Knowledge base portal.